IsaiahSkidmore/IsaiahSkidmore/README.md

 - **[Zelda Soundboard] (NOT CREATED YET)**: A soundboard that makes different sounds from the Legends of Zelda Games.

-- **[Spotify Stats](https://github.com/IsaiahSkidmore/Spotify-API)**: A website that will allow you to check your Spotify statistics and make playlists based on the music you listen to!
-Because who wants to wait for the Spotify wrapped, right?.
+- **[Mist Games](https://github.com/haydencfb/mist-game)**: A website that allows you to search info about your favorite video games!
+You can add them to your Wishlist, Currently Playing List, or Completed Games List, so you can keep your friends up to date on your current gaming experiences!

 ## Get In Touch 📫
 - [My Portfolio](https://isaiahskidmore.netlify.app/)